F1rst-Unicorn/cinit/doc/README.md

 forward the value from its own environment.
 If the value is not present in cinit's environment, no value will be passed (instead of an empty one).

-The values of the variables support simple templating.
+The values of the variables support templating by using the [tera library](https://tera.netlify.app/docs/).
 Use `{{ VAR }}` to refer to another variable in the environment.
 Note that `VAR` has to be defined before it can be referenced!
+For a complete reference and many more features follow the link to tera.

 ### Capabilities